 ASL staff can offer instruction in several ways:

-- We can come to your classroom and use either powerpoint or live sessions to demonstrate research techniques specific to the paper topics you are assigning
+- We can visit your class to demonstrate research techniques specific to the paper topics you are assigning

 - We can have the class come to the library as a whole or in smaller groups (ASL can accommodate about 20 students in a class) for a low-tech hands on introduction to the resources available

-- We can develop a web page for your class with links to online resources and tips on good research strategies
+- We can develop a Library Course Guide for your class with links to online resources and tips on good research strategies

 - We are always available to talk one on one with students as they work on their papers